-- pde (PDEBase) The instance describing the pde that needs to be solved - adaptive (bool) When enabled, the time step is adjusted during the simulation using the error tolerance set with tolerance. - tolerance (float) The error tolerance used in adaptive time stepping.
-This is used in adaptive time stepping to choose a time step which is small enough so the truncation error of a single step is below tolerance. - backend (str) - maximal time step that the adaptive solver will use minimal time step that the adaptive solver will use
+- pde (PDEBase) The instance describing the pde that needs to be solved - backend (str) Determines how the function is created.
+Accepted values are 'numpy' and 'numba'.
+Alternatively, 'auto' lets the code decide for the most optimal backend. - adaptive (bool) When enabled, the time step is adjusted during the simulation using the error tolerance set with tolerance. - tolerance (float) The error tolerance used in adaptive time stepping.
+This is used in adaptive time stepping to choose a time step which is small enough so the truncation error of a single step is below tolerance.